Lucy-Glanville-Brown/travel-blog/README.md

 *  As a Site User I can edit comments on a post so that I can make corrections to my comments
 *  As a Site User I can update my profile so that other users can view my details

+I used GitHub Projects to create a Kanban board to manage the planning and implementation of the functionality I wanted to include in this project.
+Click [here]('https://github.com/Lucy-Glanville-Brown/travel-blog/projects?type=beta') to see my project board.

 ![Travel Blog Kanban Board](https://user-images.githubusercontent.com/85178695/160198378-e2020da0-b249-4bdf-9bd8-fd35fdafbe39.png)

 ### Strategy

+I wanted to create a platform where users can share their travel stories and is aimed at anyone who has a love of travel.
+* People who have been travelling
+* People looking to go travelling
+* Anyone with a love of travel

 ### Scope

+For the users I wanted to provide them with easy naviagation and a brief introduction to the site and eye catching images for the posts.
+The site has responsive design so should function correctly across various devices such as, Mobiles, Tablet, Laptop and Desktop.

 ### Structure

+This site has been designed with simplicity in mind, each page only has key information on it so that the user can find what they want quickly.

 ### Skeleton
 The wire frames were created using Balsamiq.